Golf Tutorials

 • Course Name and Address: Include a link to the location in Google Maps.

-• Dress Code: Save your guest a lot of time and embarrassment... not know this unwritten, unspoken 'secret dress code'...
-No need to tell them, Don't ever where jeans or an unprofessional shirt...
-Just give them helpful direction of course protocal for this exact course .
-Instead, "Hey, just a heads-up that this course has a pretty standard dress code.
-A polo shirt and shorts or pants (no denmin!) are your best bet...
+• Dress Code: Save your guest from embarrassment by informing them of the course's dress code.
+"Hey, just a heads-up that this course has a pretty standard dress code.
+A polo shirt and shorts or pants (no denim!) are your best bet."

-• Payment Plan: You should have probably told the person this upon the initial offer, but reiterate a quick reminder that is is your treat for example, “I will take care of the charge in the club house..." so your all taken care of too."
+• Payment Plan: You should have clarified this when you first made the offer, but reiterate with a quick reminder.
+For example, “I will take care of the charge in the clubhouse, so you're all taken care of too."

 Manage Expectations, Especially for Newbies